Student Essay Prize

 Eligibility and Submission

-Submissions for the 2020 Student Essay Prize are now open.
+Submissions for the Student Essay Prize will open again towards the end of 2021.

 This year’s topic is ‘COVID-19 in an inequitable world’ and we would like to hear from all full-time students on how this is affecting vulnerable communities across the world.
 This can be a global, national or local perspective.